phausamann/sklearn-xarray/doc/content/wrappers.rst

     wrapper will assume that the first dimension in the array is the sample dimension.

-When we run the example, we see that he data in the array is scaled, but the coordinates and dimensions have not changed::
+When we run the example, we see that the data in the array is scaled, but the coordinates and dimensions have not changed::

     In []: X